syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/filtering/filtering.md

 The Syncfusion ASP.NET MVC Grid offers the flexibility to customize filtering behavior for different columns by enabling various types of filters such as **Menu**, **Excel**, **Checkbox**.
 This feature allows you to tailor the filtering experience to suit the specific needs of each column in your grid.
 For example, you might prefer a menu-based filter for a category column, an Excel-like filter for a date column, and a checkbox filter for a status column.

-It can be achieved by adjusting the `column.filter.type` property based on your requirements.
+It can be achieved by adjusting the `Column.Filter.Type` property based on your requirements.

 Here's an example where the menu filter is enabled by default for all columns, but you can dynamically modify the filter types through a dropdown: